rovin76/Redux-1/README.md

 By Rovin Singh

 - cmd: `npm i redux react-redux`
-- create Reducer Function
+- create Reducer Function.
+- create initial state.
 - createStore and Pass Reducer Function and initialState to it.
 - wrap our Application ReduxeProvider and pass store to it.
-- using useDispatch and useSelector in our application
+- using useDispatch and useSelector in our application.
-  - useDispatch to perform action
+  - useDispatch to perform action.
-  - useSelector for reading data from store
+  - useSelector for reading data from store.